kamranahmedse/developer-roadmap/content/guides/http-caching.md

 ```

 ##### no-cache
-**`no-cache`** indicates that the cache can be maintained but the cached content is to be re-validated (using `ETag` for example) from the server before being served.
+**`no-cache`** indicates that the cache can be maintained, but the cached content is to be re-validated (using `ETag` for example) from the server before being served.
 That is, there is still a request to server but for validation and not to download the cached content.

 ```html
 Cache-Control: max-age=3600, no-cache, public